morpheusgraphql/morpheus-graphql/README.md

   - time-compat-1.9.2.2
 ```

-As Morpheus is quite new, make sure stack can find morpheus-graphql by running `stack update`
+As Morpheus is quite new, make sure stack can find morpheus-graphql by running `stack upgrade` and `stack update`

 ### Building your first GraphQL API